bioconvert/bioconvert/doc/developer_guide.rst

 Then, it will be available in the class and bioconvert standalone !

-Would you need a tool, there are different options:
+The code that you will add may be of different kind:

-- if the code is pure Python, just write it.
+- pure Python: just write it.
-- if the code is in Python and rely on a third-party library, two options:
+- Python code but relying on third-party library, two options:

-  - if the library is on pypi and is simple, add it to requirements.txt
+  - if the Python library is on pypi and is simple, add it to requirements.txt
-  - if the libary is not Python and requires lots of compilation, add it to requirements_tools.txt
+  - if the Python library requires lots of compilation, add it to requirements_tools.txt (assuming it is on bioconda).
-- if the code is not on pypi on bioconda (e.g., GO code), use the self.install_tool(NAME) and add a script in ./scripts/install_NAME.sh
+- if the code is not on pypi or bioconda (e.g., GO code), use the self.install_tool(NAME) and add a script in ./scripts/install_NAME.sh

 Method decorators